LLM in Global Environment and Climate Change Law

 Edinburgh offers a thriving network of climate and environmental researchers and postgraduate students working and studying across many disciplines including: law, political science, geoscience, and development studies.

-There are regular opportunities to engage with leading ‘climate practitioners’ through the years.
-These sessions vary - some are co-taught seminars, others are professional development sessions, yet others are public lectures.
-All are tailored to the LLM in Global Environment and Climate Change Law programme, and the Director is very happy to discuss your own interests in this respect early in the year so we can organise additional sessions if at all possible.
+There are regular opportunities to engage with leading ‘environmental law practitioners’ through co-taught seminars, professional development sessions and public lectures.
+The Programme Director is very happy to discuss your own interests in this respect early in the year so we can organise additional sessions if at all possible.

 In partnership with Brodies LLP we also run an annual series of Environmental Law Seminars during the academic year, which we encourage you to attend.
 You can view past lectures by visiting our video channel on the University's media hopper platform.